-If you plead guilty to a misdemeanor, you will be required to pay a fine and points will be assessed on your driving record.
-Some violations are punishable by jail for up to one year.
+If you plead guilty to a misdemeanor, you will be required to pay a fine and points may be assessed to your driving record.
+Some violations can result in being sent to jail for up to one year.
 If at your arraignment you plead not guilty, you have the right to request a trial by a judge (bench trial) or a jury.
-A date will be set for your pretrial hearing, when you will talk to the prosecutor about your case.
+A date will be set for your pretrial hearing, which is a conference with the prosecutor.